globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ![disposition example](./images/disposition-example.png)

 A DSL with this level of complexity requires more infrastructure than just a way to generate dbt files.
 In this case the runtime that needed to be configured is made up of many separate systems each different and each evolving what they support at different rates.
-Luckily, there are powerful tools available for building DSLs of this complexity.[^MPS] TODO: Don't just reference MPS, but say half or sentence about the reference in the running text.
+Luckily, there are powerful tools available for building DSLs of this complexity, the tool spectrum spans [MPS](https://www.jetbrains.com/mps/), the best tool for a comprehensive DSL, the family of tools supporting the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), and the language parser frameworks available in virtually every modern language.[^MPS]

   [^MPS]: Getting into DSL technology requires a separate article.
 Some great places to start are looking at [MPS](https://www.jetbrains.com/mps/) and [LIonWeb](https://github.com/lionweb-org/)